-After more than a year working in COVID-filled hospitals, it was time for me to get away.
+After years of working in a busy hospital setting, working long hours on my feet, it was time for me to get away.
 I chose Belize for the warm weather and because it’s an English-speaking country, uses U.S. dollars, and has the same electrical current.
-I left the U.S. armed with a one-way plane ticket, a negative COVID-19 test, and a five-night reservation in San Pedro.
+I left the U.S. armed with a one-way plane ticket and a five-night reservation in San Pedro.

 Getting Ready For The Trip